Anzhel-Petrov/FitnessTrackingApp/README.md

 # **Fitness Tracker and Trainer Application**

 Welcome to the **Fitness Tracker** application!
 This project is a small fitness management web application built using **ASP.NET Core MVC** and **Entity Framework Core**.
 It enables trainers and customers to manage fitness goals, weekly plans, and track progress effectively.
 It is ispired by another .NET fitness tracker project by [MattGardiner97](https://github.com/MattGardiner97/FitnessTracker) and the personal trainer [Matt Kido aka.
-Gokuflex](https://www.youtube.com/playlist?list=PLfdZhJK-QUpXjs-NKgExihgbaZv9LEY4j) with his online ooaching olient transformations.
+Gokuflex](https://www.youtube.com/playlist?list=PLfdZhJK-QUpXjs-NKgExihgbaZv9LEY4j) with his online coaching client transformations.

 ---